meteor/galaxy-docs/source/upgrade-app-plan.md

 <img src="images/upgrade-success.png" style="width: 850px;">

 You can see that your current plan is now Essentials!
-Enjoy all the new features and if you want to take more advantage of Galaxy and take your app to the next level, you can upgrade your app from Essentials to the Professional Plan by reading this [step-by-step](/upgrade-app-plan.html#essentials-to-professional).
+Enjoy all the new features!

 <img src="images/upgrade-confirmation.png" style="width: 850px;">

+If you want to take more advantage of Galaxy and take your app to the next level, you can upgrade your app from Essentials to the `Professional plan` by reading this [step-by-step](/upgrade-app-plan.html#essentials-to-professional).

 <h2 id="essentials-to-professional">Essentials to Professional Plan</h2>